FAIRplus/the-fair-cookbook/content/recipes/interoperability/registering-swisslipids-identifiers.md

 ## Main Objectives

-The objective of this recipe is to describe how external identifiers can be added to Wikidata in an automated.
+The objective of this recipe is to describe how external identifiers can be added to Wikidata in an automated way.

 ___